openxla/xla/docs/custom_call.md

 ```

 Notice first that the GPU custom call function *is still a function executed on
 the CPU*.
-Our `do_custom_call` CPU function is responsible for enqueueing work
+The `do_custom_call` CPU function is responsible for enqueueing work
 on the GPU.
 Here it launches a CUDA kernel, but it could also do something else,
-like call cublas.
+like call cuBLAS.

-`buffers` is an array of pointers which lives on the host, and each element it
+`buffers` is an array of pointers that lives on the host, and each element it
 contains points to device (i.e. GPU) memory.
 The parameters come first, followed
 by the output value.
 This is notably different from the CPU calling convention,
 which has two params, `ins` and `out`.
-The main reason we diverge is to make it
+The GPU calling convention makes it
-possible to handle tuple-shaped inputs/outputs efficiently; see the section
+possible to handle tuple-shaped inputs/outputs efficiently.
-below.

 As in the CPU example, we've hardcoded the input and output buffer sizes into
 our custom call.
 However unlike in the CPU case, passing the buffer sizes in as
 operands to the custom call would not work well.
 Usually we need the buffer
-sizes available to us on the CPU; e.g. when launching a kernel, we need to know
+sizes available to us on the CPU (e.g. when launching a kernel, we need to know
-the block/grid dimensions to use.
+the block/grid dimensions to use).
 But if we were to pass the buffer sizes as
 operands to our custom call, their values would live in GPU memory.
 We'd then
-have to do an expensive synchronous device-to-host memcpy at the start of our
+have to do an expensive synchronous device-to-host `memcpy` at the start of our
 operation just to read the sizes.

 To let you work around this, we provide the `opaque` parameter.
 You can set this